Henry Scholberg: Academic

 Scholberg said of researching archives and living abroad in the pursuit of academic knowledge that "If you're not enjoying it, you are not doing it right."
 He traveled to over 40 countries, often with his family, and had extended periods of residence in India (1964 and 1976) and Paris (1967 and 1969).

 He spent four years researching The District Gazetteers of British India: A Bibliography, which was tied in with a large-scale attempt by the International Documentation Company to publish on microfilm the censuses, gazetteers and reports of the British colonial period.
 It was that company which published his work in 1970.
-He noted that there were around 1300 gazetteers produced by the British in India between 1822 and 1947, when the country gained independence.
+He noted that there were around 1,300 gazetteers produced by the British in India between 1822 and 1947, when India gained independence.
 Intended for administrative use as well as for the general public, they can only loosely be described as systematic and they were not all published by government bodies.

 The methods, styles, and formats of compilation varied even within districts.
 His bibliography, which included brief histories of how their compilation evolved and attempts to identify the myriad of authors and editors, is arranged by province or its administrative equivalent and, according to a review by N. Gerald Barrier, "surmounts substantial organisational problems" and is a "painstaking study".
 Barrier was critical of some aspects of the work, citing as examples the omission of a substantially revised gazetteer for Amritsar and also the lack of information relating to pagination or publication, other than date.
-Barrier also notes that the completeness of the work was marred because Scholberg may not have had access to S. B. Chaudhuri's History of the Gazetteers, which had been published in 1965.
+Barrier notes that the completeness of the work was marred because Scholberg may not have had access to S. B. Chaudhuri's History of the Gazetteers, which had been published in 1965.